TommyLe3825/C-Plus-Plus-Full-Course/C++Intermediate/README.md

 Complete the program by taking 2 integers as input, create a TV object by passing them to the constructor, and call the **area()** method.

 *Note, that the constructor needs 2 integer values.*

+## **Fast Engine**
+You are creating a program to make **Cars**.
+Each Car has an **Engine**, which is declared as a separate class.

+Complete the given code to:

+1. call the start() method of the Engine in the start() method of the Car,

+2. create a Car object with the given Engine and inputs in main and call its start() method.

+*Read and understand the given code first, before making any modifications.*